ashtonG/mpdgems/man/mpdlength.1.md

 ## DESCRIPTION

-**mpdlength** is a simple utility that prints to `STDOUT` the total length of the current playlist.
+**mpdlength** is a simple utility that prints to `STDOUT` the total length of the current playlist or of the whole databse.
 The output format is configurable.

 ## OPTIONS ##